Jerry Gray

-Jerry Don Gray (born December 16, 1962) is an American football coach and former player who is the assistant head coach/defense for the Atlanta Falcons of the National Football League (NFL).
+Jerry Don Gray (born December 16, 1962) is an American football coach and former player who is the defensive pass-game coordinator for the San Francisco 49ers of the National Football League (NFL).
 Gray played college football for the Texas Longhorns, twice garnering consensus All-American honors.
 Thereafter, he played professionally for the Los Angeles Rams, Houston Oilers, and Tampa Bay Buccaneers of the NFL.

 Early life

 Gray was born in Lubbock, Texas.
 He attended Lubbock Estacado High School.
 He was inducted into the Lubbock ISD Hall of Honor in 2011.

 College career

 Gray was a two-time consensus first-team All-American at the University of Texas.
 During his career, he was known for being an especially hard hitter.
 He had 297 career tackles, 16 interceptions and 20 passes broken up and played on four bowl teams at Texas coached by Fred Akers.
 In 1996 he was inducted into the University of Texas Hall of Honor.
 In 2013, he was inducted into the College Football Hall of Fame.